Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Computational Details

-We executed all quantum circuits needed for the construction of any assignment matrix with a shot count that determines the transition probabilities with an accuracy of at least $0.01$ with a probability of at least $90 \%$.
+We executed all quantum circuits needed for the construction of any confusion matrix with a shot count that determines the transition probabilities with an accuracy of at least $10^{-2}$ with a probability of at least $90 \%$.
 The shot count can be determined from Hoeffding's inequality, which provides an upper bound on the probability that a sample mean value, $\bar{x}$, differs more than $\delta$ from the corresponding population mean value, $\mu$,

 where $\bar{x}$ is the mean of $K$ measurement results $x_1, ..., x_k$, and $a_i$ and $b_i$ are lower and upper bounds for the measurement result $x_i$, i.e. $a_i \leq x_i \leq b_i$.
-For the transition probabilities, $a_i = 0$ and $b_i = 1$ for all $i$, and the necessary shot count for $\delta = 0.01$ and an upper bound of $10\%$ is $14,979$ shots for each computational basis state.
-For the butadiene, \ce{H2O} and benzene $(4,4)$ and $(6,6)$ systems, we used $64 \times 14,979 = 958,656$ shots in total to construct all tile assignment matrices in Eqs. \eqref{a_gate} and \eqref{adv_rem}.
-That corresponds to approximately $5$ minutes of QPU time being spent characterizing the noise (on \texttt{ibm\_fez} and \texttt{ibm\_marrakesh}).
+For a given confusion matrix entry, $\mu$ is the exact transition probability as given by Eq.~\eqref{eq:rem_Pr} or its tiled M0 analog while $\bar{x}$ is the approximated transition probability as given by Eq.~\eqref{rem_est}.
+The lower and upper bounds are $a_i = 0$ and $b_i = 1$ for all $i$ for the transition probabilities, and the necessary shot count for $\delta = 10^{-2}$ and an upper bound of $10\%$ is $14,979$ for each computational basis state.
+For the butadiene, \ce{H2O} and benzene $(4,4)$ and $(6,6)$ systems, we used $64 \times 14,979 = 958,656$ shots in total to construct all tile confusion matrices in Eqs.~\eqref{a_gate} and \eqref{adv_rem} which corresponded to approximately $5$ minutes of QPU time being spent characterizing the noise (on \texttt{ibm\_fez} and \texttt{ibm\_marrakesh}).
 For the \ce{H2} and \ce{LiH} $(2,2)$ systems, we used $479,328$ shots in total to construct the matrices.
-Note that those numbers exclude the $30,000$ shots used for overhead screening, which takes about $10$ seconds of QPU processing time.
+An improved approach could be to allocate more shots to circuits with more qubits and greater depth (i.e. noisier circuits) to avoid excessive error propagation upon confusion matrix inversion.
+Whether this will be advantageous in practice in the presence of factors such as noise drift is part of future works.

+To preserve the structure of the noise characterization circuits during transpilation with Qiskit, we left all variational parameters unassigned during transpilation.
+This prevented Qiskit from optimizing away gates that became trivial only after parameter assignment, while still permitting other transpiler optimizations.
+The variational parameters were subsequently assigned the value $0$, yielding the desired characterization circuits.
+Basis state rotation gates were not included in any noise characterization circuit.
+The subsequent energy measurement circuits that were executed (more details in Sec. \ref{sec:ham_meas} below) used the exact same tile circuits, i.e. identical gates and physical qubits, as noise characterization except for the variational parameters and possible basis state rotation gates.